 Manuscript Submission Guidelines

-We invite submissions of manuscripts by January 30, 2020.
-Submissions should be prepared in accordance with the MUJ Article Submission Guidelines and should be no more than 7,000 words (exclusive of tables, references, etc).
+We invite submissions of manuscripts by February 21, 2020.
+Submissions should be prepared in accordance with MUJ’s instruction for authors and should be no more than 7,000 words (exclusive of tables, references, etc).
 Preference is given to those manuscripts that demonstrate innovation and impact and include perspectives across multiple institutions.
 Shorter submissions for this issue will be considered.